 What do these three activities have in common: lovemaking, shopping, and videogaming.
 Answer: They all carry the potential to send human dopamine levels on a wild roller coaster ride, creating negative side effects that can linger for weeks.
 Irritability.
 Poor focus.
 Restlessness.
 You name it.
 Yes, you understood that correctly: Sex, specifically orgasms, can make some people with ADHD cranky.

 Wow, a lot of work went into this year’s ADHD Roller Coaster.
-I hope you benefit from this information.
+I hope you benefit from this information about the most popular posts for 2015.
 Please share with anyone else who might find it helpful.

 Your comments are always welcome.

-I read and try to to respond to each one.
+I read and try to respond to each one.